 We end up at Parilla Peña.
 Chowhound (the best foodie website, check it out) said this is the must, even locals love it.
 It did not disappoint.
 They open at 8:30pm, but we got there at 8:45 and although worried, we got seated right away, even though the restaurant is packed.
 The waiters are jovial and super happy to have tourists and locals there alike.
 They bring fried empanadas without even asking, we have provoleta (Argentine pulled-curd Provolone cheese made directly on the grill so it is melty and crunchy and chewy, Mocilla (blood sausage) and wash it down with some Mendoza Malbec.
 Piéce de resistance is the ojo de bife (rib eye)!
 We get the half and it is larger than any rib eye I have ever seen.
 Amazing and about $35/person, so pretty cheap for what you get (but not as cheap as BA apparently used to be 5-10 years ago!)
 El Ataneo Grand Splendid bookstore is a few blocks away, built in a 100 year old theatre, very cool, similar to Powell’s in Portland, a cathedral to books!

 We end up at La Brigada in San Telmo (the old city).
-Cobble stone streets and the coolest of the coolest architecture.
-Restaurant vibe is kitschy cool.
+Cobblestone streets and the coolest of the coolest architecture.
+The restaurant vibe is kitschy cool.
 There is even a table of 5 women, multi-generational, all eating huge hunks of meat!
 Asado de Tira (cut is like Korean short rib cut, but thicker, wider, longer, more bones) is amazing!
 This is now officially the best steak I have ever had.

 Tip – email hotel/concierge ahead of time and ask them to help you with reservations since it is just a local call for them in their language…

 Time for a special celebration since Anne-Marie really likes Christmas Eve.
 I find a dinner party at one of BA’s best restaurants, iLatina.
-It is pricey at $240/person, but it is a 6 course wine paired meal (yes, we like those…) with appetizers/cocktails, and a midnight Espumoso (sparkling) toast.
+It is pricey at $240/person, but it is a 6-course wine paired meal (yes, we like those…) with appetizers/cocktails and a midnight Espumoso (sparkling) toast.
 We arrive and are greeted with welcome mojitos and appetizers outside on their courtyard/sidewalk served from their food truck.
-We start mingling and find Christmas orphans like us from all over the world traveling through South America; a Brit couple teaching in Sao Paolo, a gay Aussie couple, two male cousins from Portland, a Kiwi and Italian couple living in the UK, a rich American with a Brazilian super model traveling for 9 months and many other characters.
+We start mingling and find Christmas orphans like us from all over the world traveling through South America; a Brit couple teaching in Sao Paolo, a gay Aussie couple, two male cousins from Portland, a Kiwi and Italian couple living in the UK, a rich American with a Brazilian supermodel traveling for 9 months and many other characters.
 It is like an all-star Amazing Race episode!
 This is a Columbian chef, his Argentine wife as his sous chef, and his sister is the maître d’.
 It feels like a real family event now.
-Dinner is amazing, especially the Syrah and the slow cooked pork, but only marginally better than the rest of the lineup to be honest!
-This is truly a spectacular meal, maybe a best of.
+Dinner is amazing, especially the Syrah and the slow-cooked pork, but only marginally better than the rest of the lineup to be honest!
+This is truly a spectacular meal, maybe the best of.
 Period.
-We ended up partying with new friends (patrons and staff alike!) til 1:30am.
+We ended up partying with new friends (patrons and staff alike!) til 1:30 am.
 We are really staying up late here!

-Christmas day is rainy and streets a are bit empty.
-But we got a ressie at another top steakhouse (recommended by a couple groups of people we were wine tasting with in Mendoza) for lunch.
-La Cabrera is very festive, friendly waiters like in any parilla in Argentina, but we were hung over and I was (shock of all shocks) a bit steaked out.
+Christmas day is rainy and the streets a are bit empty.
+But we got a ressie at another top steakhouse (recommended by a couple of groups of people we were wine tasting within Mendoza) for lunch.
+La Cabrera is very festive, friendly waiters like in any Parilla in Argentina, but we were hungover and I was (shock of all shocks) a bit steaked out.
 We ordered a couple of things, they were ridiculously huge.
 And they kept bringing free sides every few minutes.
 It was excessive.
 Recommend you just order steaks and trust other things are coming.
 Maybe even order ice water only and see what happens!

 So iLatina was the best meal/experience (maybe ever), followed by La Brigada, Parilla Pena, and then La Cabrera.
 Other parilla’s we heard about were Manolo, Don Julio, Elena, and basically what I learned is any parilla someone recommends in Buenos Aires is going to be awesome!